codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a rabbit with a water hose?
-Hare spray.
+Why do pirates not know the alphabet?
+They always get stuck at "C".

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+Whistler was the codename of this Microsoft Operating System.
- 1. EXEC
+ 1. Windows 2000
- 2. SELECT
+ 2. Windows 7
- 3. VALUES
+ 3. Windows XP
- 4. INDEX
+ 4. Windows 95

 <details>
   <summary>Answer</summary>
-  SELECT
+  Windows XP
 </details>